 On March 20, while speaking at a meeting, President Rajapaksa warned media about publicising alleged deforestation.
+Alleging that certain media were distorting facts, he said, "I know how to teach a lesson if they need to be taught."
 Issuing a joint statement, leading press freedom organisations in the country warned of "a dangerous signal of an ominous threat to the freedom of media in his speech and expressed their serious concerns regarding this development."

-On March 23, the Election Commission decided not to register political parties whose official names portray affiliations to religions or ethnicities.
+On March 23, the Election Commission decided not

+to register political parties whose official names portray affiliations to religions or ethnicities.
 It was also determined to amend the official names of the recognised political parties currently registered with such religious or ethnic names.
 A violation of freedom of expression, this decision will immediately affect leading minority political parties.